Conclusion of the American Civil War

 This New York Times front page celebrated Lee's surrender, headlining how Grant let Confederate officers retain their sidearms and "paroled" the Confederate officers and men.

 News of Lee's April 9 surrender reached this southern newspaper (Savannah, Georgia) on April 15—after the April 14 shooting of President Lincoln.
 The article quotes Grant's terms of surrender.

 The Battle of Palmito Ranch was fought on May 12–13.
 The last large Confederate military department, the Trans-Mississippi Department, surrendered on May 26, completing the formalities on June 2.
 The last surrender on land did not come until June 23, when Cherokee Confederate General Stand Watie gave up his command at Doaksville, Choctaw Nation.
 At sea, the last Confederate ship, CSS Shenandoah, did not surrender until November 6.
 It had continued sailing around the world raiding vessels until it finally received news of the end of the war.
 Shenandoah also fired the last shots of the war on June 22.
 By April 6, 1866, the rebellion was declared over in all states but Texas.
 Finally, on August 20, 1866, the war was declared legally over, though fighting had been over for more than a year by then.

 The end of slavery in the United States of America is closely tied to the end of the Civil War.
-As the main cause of the war, slavery led to Lincoln's Emancipation Proclamation, freeing slaves in the Confederacy as the Union advanced.
+As the main cause of the war, slavery led to Lincoln's Emancipation Proclamation, freeing slaves in the Confederacy as Union troops advanced.
 The last slaves in the Confederacy were not freed until June 19, 1865, now celebrated as the national holiday Juneteenth.
 After the end of hostilities, the war-torn nation then entered the Reconstruction era in a partially successful attempt to rebuild the country and grant civil rights to freed slaves.